jacobrosenthal/workshop-iot-devfest/readme.md

+# Jacob
+I'm a freelance embedded engineer.
+I've specialized in embedded bluetooth consulting recently which has kept me all up and down the stack from Chrome and Web Bluetooth down to drivers and RTOS.
+I was recently diagnosed with Rust am told I have been insufferable since.
+I've recently taken over the [monthly Phoenix Rust meetup](https://www.meetup.com/Desert-Rustaceans/) and we'd love to have you to continue what we start today.
+You'll also find a weekly study group there called booze.rs held both offline and online in #rust on http://az-webdevs.slack.com so please join us there to keep up with the community and ask your code questions.

-# workshop-iot-devfest
+# Rust
 Rust is an incredibly promising new (~10 year old) systems language whose offers of safety, speed, and concurrency are badly needed in the IOT space right now.
 We all know a great engineer can develop safe C code, but clearly we need more, faster, and cheaper lines of code than C has been able to deliver in recent decades.

-In the first part well just generally learn the language and how to talk to the compiler by developing a simple CLI application on our laptops.
+In the first part of this workshop we'll just generally learn the language and how to listen to the compiler by developing a simple CLI application on our laptops.
 With what time we have left well see what embedded code looks like and try some blink examples on the Tomu USB device.

 Prerequisites
 * [Rust installed](https://www.rust-lang.org/tools/install)
 * Basic programming skills - though feel free to come and work at your own pace.
 * Laptop with a common USB-A port or dongle.
 * [Tomu](https://tomu.im)
-* vscode for code completion. (vim, sublime, nothing else completes decently)
+* (optional) VScode or IntelliJ for code completion. (neither vim, sublime, or anything else completes decently sadly)

-## anotomy of rust program and some workflow
+## anotomy of Rust program and some workflow

 Open a terminal and create a new package with `cargo new rust-iot-devfest` and go to that directory with `cd rust-iot-devfest`